Using the following case from Information Technology for Managers (2nd ed.),

 Do the following in this week’s case discussion forum:

-This collaborative research activity should provide you the foundation you’ll need to conduct your analysis of the case.
+This collaborative activity should provide you the foundation you’ll need to address the case questions in your analysis this week.